 Andrew Dawes is Associate Professor Emeritus in Psychology at the University of Cape Town and a Research Associate with Young Lives.
 His expertise includes the development indicators for measuring children’s rights and well-being, prevention of child maltreatment and violence to young children, and evaluations of early childhood development programmes in African settings.
 He has extensive experience in translating research to policy.

-Dr Paul Dornan is Senior Policy Officer at Young Lives in the Oxford Department of International Development.
-He is a social policy analyst with expertise in social policy and child poverty and is responsible for leading policy activity within Young Lives.
+Dr Paul Dornan was Senior Policy Officer at Young Lives in the Oxford Department of International Development.
+He is a social policy analyst with expertise in social policy and child poverty and was responsible for leading policy activity within Young Lives.

-Professor Colin Tredoux is Professor of Psychology, University of Cape Town, and Chaire d'Attractivité, at the Université de Toulouse, Mirail, France.
+Colin Tredoux is Professor of Psychology, University of Cape Town, South Africa, and Chaire d'Attractivité, CLLE, Université de Toulouse, CNRS, UT2J, France.
 His interests in Social Psychology include contact theory, and the micro-ecology of contact and segregation.
 He has published widely in a range of journals, including American Psychologist, South African Journal of Psychology, and Psychological Science.